danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 tools and platforms that support RIOT.
 Ease of use is, however, subject to the robustness and resilience requirements below.

+[todo: mention defining application logic only where appropriate]

 Developers, likewise, should be able to start contributing in as short a time as possible, and so the design and APIs should remain clear and generally follow common and easy to understand principles, unless there are strong benefits that